 Maryland now has 19 Virtual Weigh Stations (VWS) in Maryland that are networked through the CATLAB at the University of Maryland.
 All our enforcement officers have access to images of commercial motor vehicles from the roadside or the office.
 The number of sites in the system is scheduled to again increase over the next few years.
 One drawback is that the anticipated retrofit of the current sites with License plate readers (LPR) has not yet occurred.
 Currently, some patterns of non-compliance have been identified and repeat offenders appropriately sanctioned.
 Roadside screening and enforcement downstream of a VWS is no problem based on the image of the vehicle but identifying a carrier from a remote location will require future LPR or a DOT number reader retrofit.
 Maryland has developed a Field Observation Report that will be sent to non-compliant carriers based on a license plate or DOT # reading.
-Although this report will not include a citation, repeat offenders can expect to be scheduled for a Comliance Review.
+Although this report will not include a citation, repeat offenders can expect to be scheduled for a CR or Preventive Maintenance Audit.
 This practice should quickly convince motor carriers that we have considerable surveillance capabilities.
+Maryland now has a program in place where Intrastate carriers who have not complied with requirements under Maryland's Preventive Maintenance Program can have registration plates suspended and eventually "picked-up" by enforcement personnel and returned to the Motor Vehicle Administration.
+This has given enforcement personnel one more tool in keeping trucks in a safe operable condition.